philips-labs/automation-workshop/docs/part-3.md

     };
     ```

-Now we need to create an `extensions.ts` file that will create the Field
+`extensions.ts` - this will create the Field Extension registration that will be
-Extension registration.
+recognized by backstage.
 This brings together the ID, React component and
 validation into a single component that we will make available to the
 scaffolder.

-Create the `extensions.ts` file with the following contents.

 ??? example "extensions.ts"